kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

   *	Crowd-pleasers
     * low margin, high volume
     *	genres: Romance, Comedy, Animation, and Family movies
 * Plot keywords
   * I identified the plot keywords with the highest average gross and profit, as well as the keywords that are unprofitable, on average.
-The studio should aim to develop films that follow one or more of these plot themes.
+Further analysis is needed to determine which keywords are associated with consistent strong results.

  ## Ideas for Additional Analysis